macvaz/modern-data-stack/README.md

 docker-compose exec spark pyspark
 ```

+Iceberg project mantains a very good (quick start guide) [https://iceberg.apache.org/spark-quickstart/#creating-a-table].
+Next examples are based on the official documentation of the project.

-One simple test, using Scala API, that creates a table in the Iceberg catalog, can be found here:
+Using the Scala API, a simple example that creates a table (demo.nyc.taxis) in the Iceberg catalog, can be found here:

 ```scala
 import org.apache.spark.sql.types._